History of the United States Air Force: Vietnam War

 The USAF was heavily deployed during the Vietnam War.
 The first bombing raids against North Vietnam occurred in 1964, following the Gulf of Tonkin Incident.
 In March 1965, a sustained bombing campaign began, code-named Operation Rolling Thunder.
 This campaign's purpose was to destroy the will of the North Vietnamese to fight, destroy industrial bases and air defenses, and to stop the flow of men and supplies down the Ho Chi Minh Trail, while forcing North Vietnam into peace negotiations.
 The USAF dropped more bombs in all combat operations in Vietnam during the period 1965–68 than it did during World War II, and the Rolling Thunder campaign lasted until the U.S. presidential election of 1968.
 Except for heavily damaging the North Vietnamese economy and infrastructure, Rolling Thunder failed in its political and strategic goals.

 The USAF also played a critical role in defeating the North Vietnam People's Army's Easter Offensive of 1972.
-The rapid redeployment of fighters, bombers, and attack aircraft help the Army of the Republic of Vietnam repel the invasion.
+The rapid redeployment of fighters, bombers, and attack aircraft helped the Army of the Republic of Vietnam repel the invasion.
 Operation Linebacker demonstrated to both the North and South Vietnamese that even without significant U.S. Army ground forces, the United States could still influence the war.
 The air war for the United States ended with Operation Linebacker II, also known as the "Christmas Bombings."
 These helped to finalize the Paris peace negotiations.

 The insurgent nature of combat operations early in the war, and the necessity of interdicting the North Vietnamese regular army and its supply lines in third-party countries of Southeast Asia led to the development of a significant special operations capability within the USAF.
 Provisional and experimental concepts such as air commandos and aerial gunships, tactical missions such as Operation Ivory Coast deep inside enemy territory, and a dedicated Combat Search and Rescue mission resulted in development of operational doctrines, units, and equipment.